NickKelly1/iterable/README.md

 #### forkMap

-Fork the collection to split and operate on it's parts independently then join the results into a tuple (array) and return a single-value collection with the tuple as it's only value.
+Fork the collection to split and operate on it's parts independently then join the results into a tuple (array) and return a single-valued collection with the tuple as it's only value.

 Similar to `Promise.all`, but for collections.